Home Campus: Sarasota-Manatee

-Zacharias Pieri, PhD, is an Assistant Professor of International Relations and Security Studies at the University of South Florida.
+Zacharias Pieri, PhD, is an Associate Professor of International Relations and Security Studies at the University of South Florida.
 He initially joined the faculty on the Sarasota-Manatee Campus in 2016.
 He earned his PhD in Political Science from the University of Exeter, UK, where he also graduated with a Masters degree in Modern Middle East Studies (with distinction).
 His undergraduate degree is from the University of St. Andrews, Scotland, where he read International Relations and Modern History.

 Dr. Pieri’s research focuses on the relationships between religion, politics and violence.
 His focus is on the ideological and strategic development of Islamist movements, including Boko Haram and Islamic State’s franchises.
 His current projects relate to countering violent extremism in west Africa, and another on the drivers of white supremacy in the USA.
 He has consulted on international projects investigating counter-radical discourses amongst Muslim communities around the world.
 He is a world expert on the Tablighi Jamaat movement.
 Dr. Pieri is author of three books, and regularly publishes on Islam in contemporary societies.
 Dr. Pieri has advised UK and US governments on conflict in Africa.
 Pieri regularly appears in the media including the BBC, the Washington Post, and International Business Times among others.

 Pieri, Zacharias.
 2019.
 Boko Haram & The Drivers of Islamist Violence.
 London & New York: Routledge.

 Pieri, Zacharias.
 2019.
 “Daily Ritual, Mission and Transformation of the Self: The Case of Tablighi Jamaat”, NUMEN:International Review for the History of Religions.
 66(4): 360-380